A daily blog of my robotics journey in SF, Summer 2025

 Monday, 19th of May

-- I spent most of the day working on my Substack post about what I’m aiming to achieve during my one-month robotics sprint.
-Writing it all out in one continuous piece is an interesting challenge.
-It’s forcing me to connect ideas I’ve considered individually but never really thought about they connect.
+I spent most of the day working on my Substack post about what I’m aiming to achieve during my one-month robotics sprint.
+Writing it out in one continuous piece is an interesting challenge — it’s forcing me to connect ideas I’ve thought about individually but never fully considered in relation to one another.

 London